Niagara Falls wine country to Toronto road trip

 Location: 16104 Niagara River Parkway, Niagara-on-the-Lake

-Approximate distance and travel time from Niagara-on-the-Lake to Twenty Valley: 24 miles (40 kilometres), 40 minutes
+Approximate travel from Niagara-on-the-Lake to Twenty Valley: 24 miles (40 kilometres), 40 minutes

 Two glasses of wine and appetizing lunch dishes are served outdoors on a sunny day at 13th Street Winery.